 The Rosenfeld Science Scholars Program (*previously known as the Yale Science Scholars Program seeks to promote the academic development of promising students through engagement in original scientific research.

 The Yale Science Scholars Program provides support for a summer research experience under the supervision of a Yale faculty member.
 Applicants are expected to have demonstrated exceptional potential and commitment through their coursework and prior research experience, and to present a well-developed proposal for a research project with substantial pedagogic and scholarly merit.

 Award recipients will perform research for 8-10 weeks (which should be consecutive and full-time, with no other commitment, such as employment or courses) under the supervision of a Yale University faculty member, and will participate in summer and academic year activities of the Yale Science Scholars Program, including journal clubs, seminars, symposia and dinners.

 Eligibility and Application

-Awardees will normally be selected from among currently enrolled sophomores and juniors.
+Awardees will be selected from among currently enrolled sophomores and juniors.
 Applicants may be pursuing a degree in any major offered by Yale College, but must be proposing research in the natural sciences, engineering, mathematics and computer science.
-Research must be supervised by a member of the Yale faculty (including the Graduate and Professional Schools), and will normally be conducted at Yale.
+Research must be supervised by a member of the Yale faculty (including the Graduate and Professional Schools), and will be conducted at Yale.